LSU starting safety Greg Brooks Jr. recovering from procedure to remove 'large mass' in his brain

 Trending News

 Greg continues to fight, and we await further clarity on the extent of that battle.
-His incredible strength of character gives us confidence, but we also know that he needs our support now mother than ever.
+His incredible strength of character gives us confidence, but we also know that he needs our support now more than ever.
 Please keep Greg and our family in your prayers.

+Kelly said Wednesday morning that the tumor was discovered during Brooks' vertigo treatment.

+Kelly says before Brooks went in for surgery “he was pretty clear he wanted to play again this year, but that’s Greg Brooks.”— Michael Cauble (@Cauble) September 20, 2023

 Kelly initially announced that Brooks, who was scratched from last weekend’s game at Mississippi State, would be out for 12th-ranked LSU’s next game at home against Arkansas on Saturday.
 Kelly said he did not have an estimated timeline for Brooks’ return.